Applications due November 30. Interviews & Onboarding to occur Dec/Jan. Orientation and Training begin January 17.

-The Spiritual Support Volunteer Program serves Enloe Medical Center by providing for the spiritual well-being of the patients, families, and staff of Enloe Medical Center, regardless of their faith tradition, or those whose spirituality is experienced away from religious context.
+The Spiritual Support Volunteer Program is a lay chaplaincy program that serves Enloe Medical Center by providing for the spiritual well-being of the patients, families, and staff of Enloe Medical Center, regardless of their faith tradition, or those whose spirituality is experienced away from religious context.
 The Spiritual Support Volunteer Team is an interfaith group of community members who provide services that are supportive, respectful, unbiased, and trustworthy, honoring all traditions and the great variety of ways in which we as people experience our spiritual lives.

 The program multiple layers and levels to accommodate a diversity of volunteers and of patients.
 The three primary levels are: